Shadow-Flash/Chat-bot/README.md

        * `titleFontStyle` - font for title text
        * `titleBarColor` - set the color of the background of title
        * `panelColor` - set the color of the panel background
+       * `linkForMessage` - link to pass when click on ContentForMessage
+       * `contentForMessage` - text shown in the message

   - Chatbot.js has two component in it:
     - Button.js